-An Adult Initial Naturopathic Consultation is the first step to establishing care at our office, allowing the Naturopathic Doctor to review the patients complete medical history, any previous testing, diagnoses, etc. Our Naturopathic medical team then creates an individualized plan of action that may include but not limited to, laboratory testing, supplemental help, additional Integrative services, collaborative programs with practitioners in office, and more.
+An Adult Initial Naturopathic Consultation is the first step to establishing care at our office, allowing the Naturopathic Doctor to review the patients complete medical history, any previous testing, diagnoses, etc. Our Naturopathic medical team then creates an individualized plan of action that may include but not limited to, supplemental help, additional Integrative services, collaborative programs with practitioners in office, and more.
 Our medial team is committed to finding the root cause of illness, treating our patients with the most natural care possible.
 Each consultation is personalized, tailored to the patient’s specific wants and needs, and planned as thoroughly as possible for efficient, effective healing.

 *** All prospective patients under 16 years of age should choose the pediatric initial consultation option.***

 Naturopathic Follow Up

 A follow-up appointment with a Naturopathic Doctor at Grand Rapids Natural Health is a case by case assessment that can range from a 15-minute to an hour long appointment.
-Depending upon the care a patient is receiving, a follow-up appointment could entail anything from laboratory test results, reviewing supplemental progress, or discussing health and wellness concerns.
+Depending upon the care a patient is receiving, a follow-up appointment could entail anything from reviewing health and supplemental progress, or discussing health and wellness concerns.
 Each appointment, much like the Initial Consultation, is tailored uniquely to each patient and their needs.

 Family Naturopathic Initial Consultation

 This appointment is provided to care for parent and child or couples seeking Naturopathic care.
 A comprehensive review of both patients medical history as well as a look into genetic or hereditary diagnoses is what patients will initially experience.
-Discussion of supplemental help, dietary changes, other Integrative services, or laboratory testing can also be recommended to both patients depending upon care needed.
+Discussion of supplemental help, dietary changes, or other Integrative services, can also be recommended to both patients depending upon care needed.
 This appointment is meant to offer well being to the whole family, starting with the most natural, holistic care possible.
 The Family Naturopathic Initial Consultation must be pre-approved by the practitioner.